xyproto/metatar/README.md

 ## From a tar file to only YAML metadata and back

 It is possible to use standalone YAML, without corresponding tar file.
-The YAML file will be huge.
+This is experimental and the YAML file will be relatively large.

 From `.tar` to `.yaml` (including file data):